Ardfinnan: Saint Declán

-Ardfinnan Abbey
+Saint Finnian

-It is traditionally believed that Saint Fíonán Lobhar (or Finnian the Leper) founded an abbey with a leper colony here in the 6th century, high up behind the site of the now present castle, known as Ard Brennuin and later Ard Finnan in his namesake, where the village gets its name.
-The 10th century text Litany of Irish Saints II refers to it as “de muntir Fhinnio i nAird Brendomnaig” and closely means “monastery of Finnian on the hill of Brennuin”.
+It is traditionally believed that Saint Fíonán Lobhar (or Finnian the Leper) founded an abbey, with a leper colony here in the 6th century, high up behind the site of the now present castle, known as Ard Brennuin and later Ard Finnan in his namesake, where the village gets its name.
+The 10th-century text Litany of Irish Saints II refers to it as “de muntir Fhinnio i nAird Brendomnaig” and closely means “monastery of Finnian on the hill of Brennuin”.
+Saint Finnian's Church of Ireland church and graveyard sits on what is believed to be his monastic settlement.